• Home

 Your cost per impression would be $2.

-• Cost per Page Visit: You are more likely to use this type of conversion calculation if your goal is increasing brand awareness or your profits are based on visits, such as a blogger who sells ad space.
+• Cost per Page Visit: You are more likely to use this type of conversion figure if your goal is increasing brand awareness or your profits are based on visits, such as a blogger who sells ad space.

 Example: Assume you spend $1,000 on advertising and get 100 people to visit your website.